KeithDHedger/BashCompiler/README.md

 external commands, see example 2.
 Process substitution, see example 5.
 if/then/else/fi, see 'To do', see example 6.
+while/do/done, see 'To do', see example 7.
+$? see example 7.
 ######

 ### Ongoing in no particular order.
-Return value from command ( '$?' ), only gives exit code of external commands, see example 6.
-while loops
+String slicing. see example stringslice.
 ###

 ### To do ( loads! ) in no particular order.

 Add options to bashcompiler.

-Multi line commands, at the moment the only command that supports ';' is 'if' eg:
+Multi line commands, at the moment the only commands that supports ';' is 'if' and while eg:
 ````
-if [ VAR -gt 100 ]];then
+if [ $VAR -gt 100 ]];then
-	echo 100
+	echo $VAR
 fi

+while [ $VAR -gt 100 ]];do
+	echo $VAR
+done

 ````